fhdsl/NIH_Data_Sharing/manuscript/quiz_2.md

 {choose-answers: 4}
 ?
 Which of the following are key to the success of your DMS plan?

-a) It falls within the two-page limit
+m) It falls within the two-page limit
-b) It is free from confidential information and hyperlinks
+m) It is free from confidential information and hyperlinks
-c) You reached out to the program officer for feedback and/or guidance
+m) You reached out to the program officer for feedback and/or guidance
-D) All of the above
+C) All of these

 {/quiz}